-If the feature above is set to Manual, the following features is available for configuration:
+\If the feature above is set to Manual, the following features are available for configuration:

-►Intel(R) VMD Technology
+►Intel(R) VMD for Volume Management Device on CPU1

 VMD Config for PCH ports

 Use this feature to enable or disable the volume management device for this stack.
 The options are Disable and Enable.